How does Bayesian Sampling help Membership Inference Attacks?: Experiments

+\mypara{Training details.} For image and tabular datasets, we train target and reference models using SGD with weight decay 0.0005, momentum 0.9, and an initial learning rate of 0.1.
+We use ResNet-50 for CIFAR-10, DenseNet-121 for CIFAR-100, ResNet-50 for ImageNet, and a 4-layer MLP for Purchase-100 and Texas-100, following prior work \cite{nasr2019comprehensive,jia2019memguard,chen2022relaxloss}.
+For text datasets, we fine-tune BERT on Emotion, AG News, and DBpedia, fine-tune DistilBERT on TREC-6, and train an MLP over TF-IDF features for 20 Newsgroups.
+Model accuracies are reported in Appendix~\Cref{tab:dataset_accuracy_expanded}.

-\paragraph{Datasets} For our evaluation, we use two tabular datasets and three image datasets, all of which are commonly used in privacy research \cite{chen2022relaxloss}.
-The tabular datasets include Texas100 \cite{TexasInpatient2006}, derived from hospital discharge records, and Purchase100 \cite{KaggleValuedShoppers2014}, based on customer purchase data.
-The image datasets comprise CIFAR-10/100 \cite{krizhevsky2009learning} and ImageNet-1k \cite{russakovsky2015imagenet}. \paragraph{Attack baselines.} In our experiments, we consider the following attack: (1) Attack-P \cite{ye2022enhanced}, which serves as the baseline attack that does not require any reference model and corresponds to the marginal attack defined in \cref{metric-based}.
-(2) Attack-R \cite{ye2022enhanced}, which trains multiple reference models and then determines the instance-level threshold (defined in \ref{per_example}) by empirical quantile estimation.
-(3) LiRa \cite{carlini2022membership}, which also trains multiple reference models, but computes the threshold $\tau(\z)$ by gaussian quantile approximation in the offline setting.
-(4) QMIA \cite{bertran2024scalable}, train a quantile regression model to directly predict $\tau(\z)$.
-(5) RMIA \cite{zarifzadeh2024low}, which constructs MIA score by pair-wise likelihood ratio.
+\paragraph{Attack baselines}.
+In our experiments, we consider the following attacks: (1) Attack-P \cite{ye2022enhanced}, which serves as the baseline attack that does not require any reference model and corresponds to the marginal attack defined in \cref{metric-based}.
+(2) Attack-R \cite{ye2022enhanced}, which trains multiple reference models and then determines the instance-level threshold (defined in \cref{per_example}) by empirical quantile estimation.
+(3) LiRA \cite{carlini2022membership}, which also trains multiple reference models, but computes the threshold $\tau(\z)$ by Gaussian quantile approximation in the offline setting.
+(4) QMIA \cite{bertran2024scalable}, which trains a quantile regression model to directly predict $\tau(\z)$.
+(5) RMIA \cite{zarifzadeh2024low}, which constructs an MIA score by pair-wise likelihood ratio.
 In this paper, we focus on the more practical offline setting.

-More training details are described in \cref{appendix:train_detail}. \paragraph{Implementation details for \abbr.} In this paper, we adopt the implementation provided by \texttt{laplace}\footnote{ \url{https://github.com/aleximmer/Laplace} \cite{daxberger2021laplace}} library.
-The implementation details: (1) For cost-effectiveness, we treat only the last layer weights probabilistically.
-As a result, for each test query, we perform inference on the entire model just once.
-(2) For the Hessian approximations, we use the Kronecker-factored approximate curvature (KFAC) factorizations \cite{DBLP:journals/neco/Heskes00, icmlMartensG15}.
-(3) As for tuning the prior variance $\gamma^2$ tuning, we use the marginal likelihood maximization \cite{mackay1992evidence,immer2021scalable}.
-(4) Predictive distribution: For Imagenet-1k, we use Monte Carlo sampling on the last layer's parameters to obtain the reference scores.
-For other datasets, we approximate the output distribution using the method in \cref{lnn}, followed by sampling logits to compute the reference score distribution. \cref{appen:la} presents more details.
+\paragraph{Implementation details.} In this paper, we employ the last-layer Laplace approximation \cite{kristiadi2020being} combined with Kronecker-factored Approximate Curvature (KFAC) \cite{icmlMartensG15} for Hessian estimation.
+The precision of the Gaussian prior over the last-layer weights is tuned via marginal likelihood maximization \cite{mackay1992evidence}.
+Details are provided in \cref{appen:la}.